09Srinivas2005/RSA_Cryptosystem/README.md

 # RSA Cryptosystem Project

-This repository provides a complete implementation of the RSA cryptographic algorithm using Python.
-It includes the source code for RSA key generation, encryption, and decryption, as well as a detailed technical report and results for evaluation.
+This repository contains a complete RSA (Rivest–Shamir–Adleman) cryptosystem implementation in Python, developed for the CS1702 Network Security Assignment.
+It includes key generation, encryption/decryption functionality, a technical report, and result analysis.
 ---

 ## Project Structure